bloominstituteoftechnology/lambda-calculator/README.md

 ## _MVP Requirements:_

 - The calculator must reflect the design file and correctly display the the provided array data.
-- The calculator should function.
-It doesn't need to do advanced calculations but it should display some data and make a calculation or two if possible.
-Having the ability to clear the display would be helpful.
 - Use the state hook function to get the app to display some data.

 **Here is your design spec:**